Essential Gear for Bicycle Touring and Bikepacking

 First of all, ask yourself these three questions: where am I going?
 When? and for how long?

-The choice of the gear really depends on what kind of trip are you planning: are you going to ride the Tibetan Plateau in winter?
-Are you going to be traveling through South East Asia?
+The choice of the gear depends on what kind of trip you are planning: are you going to ride the Tibetan Plateau in winter?
+Are you going to be traveling through Southeast Asia?
 Or is your plan “just” a two-week cycling holiday in Europe?

-So let’s organize this list starting from the bike trip essentials and working our way up towards long-distance cycle touring.
+So let’s organize this list from the bike trip essentials to long-distance cycle touring.

 Essential Bike Touring Gear in a Nutshell